 RTI is a framework for optimizing educational resources.
 In other words, it is a theory that defines how and when to detect learning difficulties and intervene so that we use educational resources in the best possible way and, therefore, can reach the maximum number of children.
-RTI has proven to be better than other models of attention to diversity, and is commonly used in schools in countries such as the United States, Finland and the Netherlands.
+RTI has proven to be better than other models of differentiated instruction and is commonly used in schools in countries such as the United States, Finland and the Netherlands.

 How does RTI work?

 The first main idea of RTI is that the earlier educational interventions take place, the better the results they have.
 This means that we don’t have to wait for children to show symptoms of having difficulty learning, but rather we move the process forward and look for these possible difficulties before they become too obvious.
 In other words, we have to overcome the current model of ‘waiting for something to fail’.

 The second main idea behind RTI is defined by DSM V (Diagnostic and Statistical Manual of Mental Disorders), which states that we cannot formally detect learning difficulties without first having carried out an intervention of at least 4 to 6 months in duration.
 The reason is that there may be children with poor performance due to causes other than a diagnosable cognitive difficulty.
 The reasoning is, let’s carry out an intervention to determine which students respond positively and get up to speed (this would mean that they don’t have any cognitive difficulties) and which students, even after the intervention, continue to show difficulties (which would mean that they need more specific attention).